Jersey City Workplace Accident Lawyers

 Workers’ compensation is typically seen as the sole remedy for accident cases against employers, barring employees from filing a personal injury lawsuit.
 However, if a separate third-party had a hand in causing the accident, they are not shielded from legal consequences and may face legal ramifications for their negligent actions.

 Depending on the industry, there may be other legal options for recovering compensation related to a workplace accident.
-To determine which legal option is right for your situation, contact an experienced workplace accident lawyer with Brach Eichler Trial Lawyers.
+To determine which legal option is right for your situation, contact an experienced workplace accident lawyer with Brach Eichler Injury Lawyers.
 We can review the circumstances of the accident and lay out the options that give you the best chance at recovering compensation for your injuries.
 Whether we’re negotiating on your behalf with a workers’ compensation insurer, or filing a lawsuit, we work hard to help you seek the benefits that you deserve.

-At Brach Eichler Trial Lawyers, we are committed to representing New Jersey victims injured in workplace accidents.
+At Brach Eichler Injury Lawyers, we are committed to representing New Jersey victims injured in workplace accidents.
 Our legal team has experience in both the courtroom and at the negotiating table, and that means you get aggressive and competent representation no matter what the circumstances of your case may be.
-Before you get bogged down by the weight of filing claims or rushing your recovery to get back to work, talk to a skilled legal professional with Brach Eichler Trial Lawyers about your workplace accident.
+Before you get bogged down by the weight of filing claims or rushing your recovery to get back to work, talk to a skilled legal professional with Brach Eichler Injury Lawyers about your workplace accident.

-For more information and to schedule your free consultation, contact Brach Eichler Trial Lawyers by calling (201) 583-5765 today.
+For more information and to schedule your free consultation, contact Brach Eichler Injury Lawyers by calling (201) 583-5765 today.
 We want to talk to you about the ways we can help you recover both physically and financially from a workplace accident.